-- Hilton Diamond, IHG Platinum Elite, Club Carlson Gold Elite, Shangri-La Diamond and Marriott Gold status
+- Hilton Honors Diamond, IHG Platinum Elite, Shangri-La Golden Circle Diamond, Radisson Rewards Gold and Marriott Bonvoy Gold status

-- Unlimited access to Delta SkyClubs, Emirates Lounges, Priority Pass lounges, AMEX lounges and Centurion lounges
+- Unlimited access to Delta SkyClubs, Escape Lounges, Plaza Premium Airport Lounges, Priority Pass lounges, AMEX Lounges and Centurion Lounges

-- Discounted premium cabin tickets through the International Airline Program on carriers like British Airways, Cathay Pacific, Emirates, Etihad, Japan Airlines and Singapore Airlines
+- Discounted premium cabin tickets through the International Airline Program on carriers like Singapore Airlines, British Airways, Emirates, Etihad, Qatar Airways, Japan Airlines and American Airlines

-- Access to Centurion Reserved Restaurants, where the program books one table in their name at selected restaurants to always be able to guarantee members a seat.
-Example restaurants in Singapore include Bread Street Kitchen, CUT, Labyrinth and Song of India
+- Access to Centurion Reserved Restaurants, where the program books one table in their name at selected restaurants to always be able to guarantee members a seat

 - Tower Club Access